-The white wines are fermented refrigerated for three weeks in tanks to preserve the fruitiness.
-For the red wines, the intact grapes are mashed for three weeks.
-Barrels of Alliers and Tronçais are used for aging in barriques.
-The wide product range includes wines from many famous Burgundian communities with renowned Grands Crus (after the parish in Klammer) and Premiers Crus.
-These are for example Aloxe-Corton (Les Languettes, Clos des Maréchudes, Corton-Charlemagne), chablis (Les Blanchots, Bougros, Les Clos, La Moutonne, Les Preuses, Les Vaudésirs), Chambolle-Musigny.
+The white wines are fermented chilled in tanks for three weeks to maintain their fruitiness.
+For the red wines, the undamaged grapes are macerated for three weeks.
+Barrels from Alliers and Tronçais are used for aging in barriques.
+The large product range includes wines from many famous Burgundian communities with renowned grands crus (after the municipality in brackets) and premiers crus.
+These are for example Aloxe-Corton (Les Languettes, Clos des Maréchaudes, Corton-Charlemagne), chablis (Les Blanchots, Bougros, Les Clos, La Moutonne, Les Preuses, Les Vaudésirs), Chambolle-Musigny.
 Flagey-Echezeaux (Echézeaux, Grands Echézeaux), Gevrey-Chambertin (Chambertin, Charmes-Chambertin, Latricières-Chambertin), Mercurey.
 Meursault.
 Monthélie.
 Morey-Saint-Denis.
 Montrachet (Bâtard ‐ Montrachet, Criots ‐ Bâtard ‐ Montrachet, Montrachet), Nuits-Saint-Georges.
 Pommard.
 Volnay.
 Vosne-Romanée ( Richebourg.
 Romanée-Saint-Vivant ) and Vougeot ( Clos de Vougeot ).